tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 ~~~
 struct {
+    uint8 new_session_count;
-    uint8 count;
+    uint8 resumption_count;
 } TicketRequestContents;
 ~~~

-count
+new_session_count
+: The number of tickets desired by the client when the server chooses to negotiate a fresh session (full handshake), thereby implicitly invalidating all other tickets sharing the same initial session as the presented ticket.
+This is also the ticket count requested when the client presented no initial ticket making a full handshake unavoidable.

+resumption_count
-: The number of tickets desired by the client.
+: The number of tickets desired by the client when the server is willing to resume the associated session.

+Clients can use the above structure to indicate the number of tickets they would prefer to receive when sessions are resumed or new sessions are negotiated.

+Typically, once a client's ticket cache is primed, a resumption count of 1 is a good choice that allows the server to replace each ticket with a fresh ticket, without over-provisioning the client with excess tickets.
+However, clients that are racing multiple connections placing a separate ticket in each, will ultimately end up with just the tickets from a single resumed session, so in that case a resumption_count commensurate with the number of parallel sessions would be used.

+On the other hand, with e.g. server-to-server traffic with fixed source addresses and no connection racing, ticket reuse may be appropriate.
+Clients that wish to reuse tickets when possible should send an extension with the resumption_count set to 0, and the new_session_count set to the value desired for a full handshake (typically 1).

-Clients can use TicketRequestContents.count to indicate the number of tickets they would prefer to receive.
-Servers SHOULD NOT send more tickets than TicketRequestContents.count, as clients will most likely discard any additional tickets.
+Servers SHOULD NOT send more tickets than requested for the handshake type selected by the server (resumption or full handshake) as clients will most likely discard any additional tickets.

+When a resumption is performed, and the requested resumption_count is zero, the client is requesting ticket reuse.
+If the presented ticket is valid for additional resumptions (only possible when the server supports reuse), it SHOULD return no tickets.
+Otherwise, when either the server does not support reuse, or the ticket is expiring, and needs to be replaced (e.g. reissued under a fresh session-ticket encryption key) the server SHOULD return one ticket.

 Servers SHOULD additionally place a limit on the number of tickets they are willing to send, to save resources.
-Therefore, the number of NewSessionTicket messages sent will typically be the minimum of the server's self-imposed limit and TicketRequestContents.count.
+Therefore, the number of NewSessionTicket messages sent will typically be the minimum of the server's self-imposed limit and the number requested.

 A server that supports ticket requests MAY echo the "ticket_request" extension in the EncryptedExtensions message.
-If present, it contains a TicketRequestContents structure, where TicketRequestContents.count indicates the number of tickets the server expects to send to the client.
+If present, it contains a TicketRequestContents structure, where TicketRequestContents.new_session_count indicates the number of tickets the server expects to send to the client.

+If the extension is echoed, the TicketRequestContents.resumption_count can be set to a non-zero value to indicate that the server supports ticket reuse, otherwise (i.e. zero) the server does not support ticket reuse.
+Ticket reuse has privacy implications and should be used with care or not at all, see the security considerations section.

 Servers MUST NOT send the "ticket_request" extension in ServerHello or HelloRetryRequest messages.
 A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension